-The Band was hot, figuratively and literally.
-The two flashy bouzouki players were dueling speedy solos while the quiet classical guitarist seated in between them was adding a steady, familiar sound as a base underlying the frenetic sound of the ancient Greek instruments blazing to his right and left.
-And the sweat was dripping profusely from all three troubadours on account of the evening heat despite being up in the mountains.
+The band was hot—figuratively and literally.
+The two flashy bouzouki players battled it out with lightning-fast solos while the quiet classical guitarist between them kept a steady, familiar rhythm, grounding the frenetic energy of the ancient Greek instruments.
+Meanwhile, all three troubadours dripped sweat, the evening heat proving relentless even in the mountains.

-It was hot and we were searching for a taverna or shop with water, but both of the cafes and restaurant we found were shuttered and it was unclear if they were closed for the day or for good.
-We did finally stumble across what I wouldn't even call a store, but rather a woman's house with a refigerated cooler outside with what appeared to be drinks for sale.
+It was hot, and we were desperate for water.
+The few cafés and restaurants we came across were shuttered, and we couldn’t tell if they were closed for the day or permanently abandoned.
+Eventually, we stumbled upon what I wouldn’t even call a store—it was more like someone’s house with a refrigerated cooler outside, stocked with drinks for sale.

 Vasee is Greek and spent much time in Greece growing up and as a result he speaks Greek fluently.
 Lukas, on the other hand, is only 1/2 Greek and he admitted that he wished he knew more of the local language.
 I should point out that both were fluent in English, thankfully for me as my Greek and German are both a bit rusty. :)